Mehdi-G-Mani/Python-Experiments/README.md

 - Student Engagement
 - Intelligence

-In order to test the inclusion of a photograph, I have included a photo of our "**Imaginarium Exoress**" team at Children's Museum, Meridian:
+In order to test the inclusion of a photograph, I have included a photo of our "**Imaginarium Express**" team at Children's Museum, Meridian:

 ![alt text](IMG_0852.JPG)